WEHIGenomicsRnD/nanopore-transfer-automation/docs/deployment.md

 eval "$(/home/prom/miniforge3/bin/conda shell.bash hook)"
 ```

-You may also want to use `--rerun-incomplete` in your snakemake comman for rerunning incomplete runs were there has been some issue, and setting `--keep-going` to allow all other processing to continue if there is some premature error.
+You may also want to use `--rerun-incomplete` in your snakemake command for rerunning incomplete runs where there has been some issue, and setting `--keep-going` to allow all other processing to continue if there is some premature error.

 ## Run automation